Little Richard: 1984–1999: Comeback

 In 1990, Richard contributed a spoken-word rap on Living Colour's hit song, "Elvis Is Dead", from their album Time's Up.
 That same year he appeared in a cameo for the music video of Cinderella's "Shelter Me".
-In 1991, he was one of the featured performers on the hit single and video "Voices That Care" that was produced to help boost the morale of U.S. troops involved in Operation Desert Storm.
+In 1991, he appeared the home video Detonator Videoaction 1991 by the hair metal band Ratt, and the same year, he was one of the featured performers on the hit single and video "Voices That Care" that was produced to boost the morale of U.S. troops involved in Operation Desert Storm.
 The same year, he recorded a version of "The Itsy Bitsy Spider" for the Pediatric AIDS Foundation benefit album For Our Children.
 The album's success led to a deal with Walt Disney Records, resulting in the release of a hit 1992 children's album, Shake It All About.

-In 1994, Richard sang the theme song to the award-winning PBS Kids and TLC animated television series The Magic School Bus based on the book series created by Joanna Cole and Bruce Degen and published by Scholastic Corporation.
-He also opened Wrestlemania X from Madison Square Garden on March 20 that year miming to his reworked rendition of "America the Beautiful".
+In 1994, Richard sang the theme song to the award-winning PBS Kids and TLC animated television series The Magic School Bus.
+He also opened Wrestlemania X from Madison Square Garden that year miming to his reworked rendition of "America the Beautiful".

-Throughout the 1990s, Richard performed around the world and appeared on TV, film, and tracks with other artists, including Jon Bon Jovi, Elton John and Solomon Burke.
-In 1992 he released his final album, Little Richard Meets Masayoshi Takanaka featuring members of Richard's then current touring band.
+Throughout the 1990s, Richard performed around the world and appeared on TV, film, and tracks with other artists, including Jon Bon Jovi, Elton John, and Solomon Burke.
+In 1992 he released his final album, Little Richard Meets Masayoshi Takanaka, featuring members of Richard's touring band.